The representation of Convectively Coupled Equatorial Waves and upscale energy transfer in models with explicit and parametrized convection: Conclusions

 In this paper, equatorial waves and their associated local interscale energy transfers have been assessed in two km-scale cyclic tropical channel models where the only major difference is that one has a mass flux convection parametrization scheme and the other model is convection permitting.
 This paper presents the first calculation of local interscale energy transfers in a km-scale model of the atmosphere.
 We also present the first analysis of local interscale energy transfers in the equatorial atmosphere, and their connection to large-scale dynamics.
 We have presented the first finding that the tropical atmosphere in a km-scale model exhibits a key property of inverse cascades in 2D turbulence: energy transferred upscale across a scale $L$ is most strongly correlated with scales approximately two to eight times larger.

-The general conclusions are that the RAL (convection permitting) and GAL (convection parametrized) models simulate similar dynamical structures of equatorial waves, albeit with differences in vertical structures and vertical propagation.
-RAL simulates 56\% more upscale energy transfer than GAL in the troposphere, with similar magnitudes of downscale transfer.
-We hypothesis that these large differences in energy transfer are because RAL explicitly represents horizontal motions associated with deep convection, whereas the parametrization scheme in GAL acts to remove vertical instability in a column without the associated convective circulation.
+The general conclusions are that the RAL3 (convection permitting) and GAL9 (convection parametrized) models simulate similar dynamical structures of equatorial waves, albeit with differences in vertical structures and vertical propagation.
+RAL3 simulates 56\% more upscale energy transfer than GAL9 in the troposphere, with similar magnitudes of downscale transfer.
+We hypothesise that these differences in energy transfer are because RAL3 explicitly represents horizontal motions associated with deep convection, whereas the parametrization scheme in GAL9 acts to remove vertical instability in a column without the associated convective circulation.

-RAL also exhibits higher correlations between this transfer and the dynamical wave, which we hypothesise is as a result of propagating convection travelling with the waves.
-The correlations between interscale energy transfer and the dynamical wave peak between length scales of 440 and 1760 km in the Kelvin wave and these correlations are up to 12\% higher in RAL than GAL.
-This is accompanied by 20\% higher covariance in the RAL, reflecting the higher amplitudes of upscale energy transfer.
-In the R1 wave, interscale energy transfer is most correlated with wave vorticity at $L=880$ km, with 10\% higher correlation in RAL, and comparable covariances.
+RAL3 also exhibits higher correlations between this transfer and the dynamical wave, which we hypothesise is as a result of propagating convection travelling more coherently with the waves (higher degree of convective coupling).
+The correlations between interscale energy transfer and the dynamical wave peak at $L = 880$ km in the Kelvin wave, and this correlation is 8\% higher in RAL3 than GAL.
+The `amplitude' of the trough down to the maximum correlation is also more prominent in RAL3 than in GAL9 by eye.
+This is accompanied by 80\% higher covariance in RAL3, reflecting the higher amplitudes of upscale energy transfer.

+In the R1 wave, interscale energy transfer is most correlated with wave vorticity at $L = 880$ km in RAL3 and at $L = 440$ km in GAL9.
+The maximum correlation in RAL3 for the R1 wave is 48\% higher than in GAL9.
+This pattern is repeated in the covariances, with RAL3 maximum covariance between the wave and R1-following interscale energy transfer being 60\% higher than in GAL9.

 In the WMRG wave, due to its large wavelength, there is no discernible peak in correlation or covariance between interscale energy transfer and wave meridional flow at the largest scales accessible in these simulations.
-The correlations and covariances increase with increasing scale, with correlations averaging 30\% higher in RAL in the scale range 440 - 1760 km, and covariances averaging 100\% higher.
+The correlations and covariances increase with increasing scale, with correlations averaging 85\% higher in RAL3 across all scales, and covariances averaging 171\% higher.